marianosimone/take-a-look/quotes.md

 > Considering the exclusive right to invention as given not of natural right, but for the benefit of society, I know well the difficulty of drawing a line between the things which are worth to the public the embarrassment of an exclusive patent, and those which are not.
 As a member of the patent board for several years, while the law authorized a board to grant or refuse patents, I saw with what slow progress a system of general rules could be matured.

 Thomas Jefferson to Isaac McPherson, Aug 13th, 1813

+> Playing a game is the voluntary attempt to overcome unnecessary obstacles

+Bernard Suits about games